chef/automate/components/docs-chef-io/content/automate/ha_troubleshooting.md

 #### Solution

-We have noticed that executing commands that generate such errors are easily solved by just changing the directory from which they are being executed.
-Before executing the command again, change the directory to `/hab`:
+We have noticed that executing commands that generate such errors is easily solved by changing the directory from which they are executed.
+Before implementing the command again, change the directory to `/hab`:

 ```sh
 cd /hab